tomargentin/SnackSensei/README.md

 # SnackSensei

 Personalize your diet plan with SnackSensei.
-This project was developed in just one day for the Mistral Hackathon in Paris, which took place on May 25th and 26th, 2024.
+This project was developed in one day for the Mistral Hackathon in Paris, which took place on May 25th and 26th, 2024.

 ## Setup Instructions